Menu

 Biography

+Dr. Ladd has an established research portfolio regarding perinatal mood and anxiety disorders.
+She has a record of published research regarding the stigma of mental illness for new mothers with bipolar disorder (Ladd, 2018) and the meaning of postpartum depression for women in later life (Ladd, 2021).
+She co-published a hermeneutic phenomenological study regarding the experience of postpartum anxiety during COVID-19 (Ladd & DeDecker, 2022).
+She most recently conducted a constructivist grounded theory study on the experience of compassion among birth doulas practicing in hospitals (DeDecker & Ladd, 2024).
+She is currently working on a qualitative study with Dr. DeDecker, examining the lived experience of provider-recommended induction for nulliparous women over 35, using interpretative phenomenological analysis.
 Her award-winning book "Transformed by Postpartum Depression: Women's Stories of Trauma and Growth" (Praeclarus, 2020) was based on her grounded theory study of the trauma and nature of untreated perinatal mood and anxiety disorders and subsequent posttraumatic growth for 25 women.
-She has researched the stigma of mental illness for new mothers with bipolar disorder (Ladd, 2018) and the meaning of postpartum depression for women in later life (Ladd, 2021).
-She co-published a hermeneutic phenomenological study regarding the experience of postpartum anxiety during COVID-19 (Ladd & DeDecker, 2022).
-She most recently conducted a constructivist grounded theory regarding the experience of compassion for birth doulas practicing in hospitals (DeDecker & Ladd, 2024).
-She is currently working on a study with Dr. DeDecker regarding the lived experience of provider-recommended induction for nulliparous women over 35.
-Together with Dr. DeDecker, Walker serves as the co-facilitator of the Saybrook University Maternal Mental Health Professional Learning Community.

-Dr. Ladd was awarded the Saybrook Faculty Excellence Award (22-23).
-In December 2023, Walker completed a postgraduate certificate training in Diversity, Equity, and Inclusion (DEI) from Cornell University.
-She is currently pursuing an Ed.M. in Diversity, Equity, and Inclusion (DEI) from the University of Illinois Urbana-Champaign's Graduate School of Education, Policy, and Leadership.
+Her honors include the Saybrook Faculty Excellence Award (22-23) and a postgraduate certificate in Diversity, Equity, and Inclusion (DEI) from Cornell University.
+She is currently pursuing her fifth degree, an Ed.M. in Diversity, Equity, and Inclusion (DEI) from the University of Illinois Urbana-Champaign's Graduate School of Education, Policy, and Leadership.

 Areas of Expertise